 Steroid medication can weaken your immune system, making it easier for you to get an infection or worsening an infection you already have or have recently had.
 Tell your doctor about any illness or infection you have had within the past several weeks.

 Avoid being near people who are sick or have infections.
 Call your doctor for preventive treatment if you are exposed to chicken pox or measles.
 These conditions can be serious or even fatal in people who are using steroid medication.

-Do not receive a "live" vaccine while you are taking prednisolone.
-Vaccines may not work as well during this time, and may not fully protect you from disease.
+Do not receive a "live" vaccine while using prednisolone.
+The vaccine may not work as well during this time, and may not fully protect you from disease.

 Additional Flo-Pred Information

 Report Problems to the Food and Drug Administration